larsonre/larsonre/README.md

 - 👋 Hi, I’m @larsonre
 - 👀 I’m interested in ...
-Ansys Fluent, Ansys Mechanical MAPDL, working on GEOSX
+CFD, Engineering Apps, HPC and AI

 <!---
 larsonre/larsonre is a ✨ special ✨ repository